v112263/it-autonomos-spain/_includes/en/tax-reporting/annual_declaration.md

 ## Annual declaration

-Modelo 100 is submitted once a year and is usually a separate paid service, both with gestors and Xolo (in some Xolo subscriptions, this is included, and no additional payment will be required).
+The Renta (annual declaration - Modelo 100) is submitted once a year.
+The submission process is the same for both gestores and Xolo.
+In most cases, this is a separate paid service.

-Xolo sends a large questionnaire in which you need to provide information about your family, children, and spouse, as well as answer questions that affect the report calculation.
-This questionnaire needs to be filled out carefully and sent back.
-Then, a manager is assigned to you who maintains contact, answers questions, and explains all the details.
+You will receive a large questionnaire in which you will need to provide information about your family, children, and spouse, as well as answer questions that affect the calculations.
+This questionnaire needs to be carefully filled out.
-The manager sends a draft report for review, which will include all calculations, discounts, and the final tax amount.
-After your approval, the manager sends the documents to the relevant authorities and informs you of the tax deduction date.
+You will be consulted on all the nuances (e.g., what tax deductions can be applied) and helped to fill out the questionnaire.
+After that, a draft version will be sent to you for review (it will contain all the calculations and the final tax amount).
+After your review and confirmation, the declaration will be sent to the tax authorities, and you will be informed about the tax payment date.

-Later, the tax office should deduct the funds from the specified account (in case of underpayment of taxes), or vice versa, refund the overpaid amounts (within 6 months).
-Ensure that the necessary amount is in the account, otherwise serious problems may arise.
+Later, the tax authorities will deduct the funds from the specified account (in case of underpayment of taxes), or, conversely, will return any overpaid amounts (within 6 months).
+Make sure that the required amount is in the account, otherwise, serious problems may arise.

-_Do not worry that there is currently no detailed information in the document on filling out Modelo 100.
-I will start working on this in advance, so when it comes time to submit this declaration - there will be useful information here._
+_Do not worry that there is currently no detailed information in the document about filling out Modelo 100.
+I will begin working on this in advance, so by the time you need to submit this declaration, a detailed guide will be available here._